Well-posedness for a class of parabolic equations with singular-degenerate coefficients: Function spaces, a compactness lemma, and weak solutions

 if for every test function $\varphi \in C_0^\infty(Q^+)$,

-\end{definition} Next, we investigate the dilation properties of weak solutions, which will be used frequently throughout the paper.
+\end{definition} Besides the standard heat dilation $(x,t) \mapsto (rx, r^2t)$, let us introduce two special dilation properties for our considered class of equations \eqref{main-eqn} that will be used frequently throughout the paper.
+Let us consider the equation \eqref{scaling-eqn}.
 Taking a translation, we may assume without loss of generality that $z_0 = (0,0)$.
 Recall that $\Psi_{\beta} (r) = \Psi_{\beta, 0}(r)$, as defined in \eqref{t-height}.
 For $(x,t) \in Q_1=B_1\times (-1,0)$, let us now define the following:

+In addition, let us also denote the following dilation only in the time variable, which is very special for the class of equations in \eqref{main-eqn}: